hforge/itools/README.txt

 Apart from the Python packages listed above, itoools.catalog requires the command rsync.
-And for itools.cms you also need the commands xlhtml, ppthtml, pdftohtml, wvHtml and unrtf are needed to index some types of documents.
+And for itools.cms you also need the commands xlhtml, ppthtml, pdftotext, wvText and unrtf are needed to index some types of documents.

 [1] http://www.reportlab.org/
 [2] http://utidylib.berlios.de/